python-discord/patsy/README.md

 You can test it's running be navigating to `http://127.0.0.1:8000/ping`

 ## Generating migration files
-After setting up your `.env`, start postgres in docker by running `docker-compose up postgres`.

-Once postgres has finished starting, open another terminal and run `alembic revision --autogenerate -m "Migration message here."`.
+With the project running, open another terminal and run ` poetry run task revision "Migration message here."`

 This will create a migration file in the path `alembic_conf/versions`.
 Make sure to check it over, and fix any flake8 issues.